Infective endocarditis: Bacterial

-The viridans group includes S. oralis, S. mitis, S. sanguis, S. gordonii and S. parasanguis.
-The primary habitats for these organisms are the oral cavity and upper respiratory tract.
+The viridans group includes S. oralis, S. mitis, S. sanguis, S. gordonii, and S. parasanguis.
+The primary habitats for these organisms are the oral cavity and the upper respiratory tract.
 These bacteria are present in the normal oral flora and enter the bloodstream due to disruption of tissues in the mouth when dental surgical procedures are performed (tooth extractions) or genitourinary manipulation.
-Similarly, HACEK organisms are a group of bacteria that live on the dental gums and can be seen with people who inject drugs who contaminate their needles with saliva.
+Similarly, HACEK organisms are a group of bacteria that live on the dental gums and can be seen in people who inject drugs who contaminate their needles with saliva.
 Patients may also have a history of poor dental hygiene or pre-existing valvular disease.

-Viridans alpha-hemolytic streptococci, that are present in the mouth, are the most frequently isolated microorganisms when the infection is acquired in a community setting.
+Viridans alpha-hemolytic streptococci, which are present in the mouth, are the most frequently isolated microorganisms when the infection is acquired in a community setting.
 In contrast, Staphylococcus bloodstream infections are frequently acquired in a health care setting where they can enter the bloodstream through procedures that cause breaks in the integrity of skin, such as surgery, catheterization, or during access of long term indwelling catheters or secondary to intravenous injection of recreational drugs.

 Enterococcus can enter the bloodstream as a consequence of abnormalities in the gastrointestinal or genitourinary tracts.

 Some organisms, when isolated, give valuable clues to the cause, as they tend to be specific.